 Development inside Mack Hatcher Parkway: Building Character (continued) The small-town identity of the area should be preserved through special attention to massing and scale of new development.
-New buildings should be designed to be compatible with the predominant character along the street and should be sensitive to nearby buildings.
-FORM Building Height Maximum of three stories inside and four stories outside of Mack Hatcher Parkway.
-P. Within Mack Hatcher Parkway, buildings on the periphery of a development should appear to be within one-half story of the predominant building height of adjacent buildings in order to ensure a compatible transition.
+FORM New buildings should be designed to be compatible with the predominant character along the street and should be sensitive to nearby buildings.
+Building Height Maximum of three stories inside and four stories outside of Mack Hatcher Parkway.
+Within Mack Hatcher Parkway, buildings on the periphery of a development should appear to be within one-half story of the predominant building height of adjacent buildings in order to ensure a compatible transition.
 Lot Size Where single-family residential or duplex lots are located on the periphery of a development, lot sizes should be designed to be appropriately sized for each street and to promote contextual compatibility.
-New development should have landscaping and street trees consistent with surrounding established lots.
+New development should have landscaping and street trees.
 Landscape Landscaping should be provided at neighborhood entrances and in common open spaces.
-Amenities Common amenities include clubhouses, fitness centers, multi-use paths, playgrounds, and pools.
-Emphasis should be placed on quality open space as part of new development.
-Multifamily developments should be designed Z around open spaces, which, in turn, should connect to adjacent open spaces or regional systems.
+Common amenities include clubhouses, fitness centers, multi-use paths, playgrounds, and pools.
+7 Amenities Emphasis should be placed on quality open space as part of new development.
+Multifamily developments should be designed around open spaces, which, in turn, should connect to adjacent open spaces or regional systems.
 Open space should not be designated as an afterthought based simply on land that is left over.
 DESIGN Internal drives should resemble streets rather than parking lot drive aisles.
-SITE D Streets should have multiple connections that allow for opportunities to walk to local destinations by a variety of routes.
-SI Access Streets should be designed for slower speeds to allow for mixing pedestrian and vehicular traffic.
+SITE DI Streets should have multiple connections that allow for opportunities to walk to local destinations by a variety of routes.
+S Access Streets should be designed for slower speeds to allow for mixing pedestrian and vehicular traffic.
 If there are existing street connections or stubouts adjacent to proposed developments, then those in the proposed developments should connect to the existing street network.
 If there are no existing street or stubout connections, then other locations should be identified in order to increase connectivity between developments.
 Parking Off- and on-street.
 Off-street parking should be provided to the rear or side of buildings.
 Structured parking is encouraged.

-Z Vehicular Vehicular connections should be provided through adjacent developments, connect to the existing street network, and provide an interconnected sidewalk and street network in a grid or modified grid pattern.
+TRANSPORTATION Vehicular Vehicular connections should be provided through adjacent developments, connect to the existing street network, and provide an interconnected sidewalk and street network in a grid or modified grid pattern.
 New streets should be designed per the Corridor Character Matrix and Connect Franklin.
-TRANSPORTATION Bicycle and Pedestrian A coordinated pedestrian system should be provided throughout the area and in new developments.
-New developments should provide connections between uses on the site and between the site and adjacent properties and rights-of-way.
-Bicycle, pedestrian, and multi-use path connections should be designed and provided per the Corridor Character Matrix, Connect Franklin, and the Parks Master Plan.
+Bicycle and Pedestrian New development should provide sidewalks, multi-use paths, and trails throughout its open spaces.
+They should connect to other conservation areas, paths, adjacent uses, and streets.
+These bicycle, pedestrian, and multi-use path connections should be designed and provided per the Corridor Character Matrix, Connect Franklin, Parks Master Plan, and this Plan.
 Transit Transit stops and/or stations should be provided along existing or planned routes.
 SNOI Fourth Avenue South, West Main Street The maximum building height should be two stories.
 CONSIDERATIONS Inside Mack Hatcher Parkway Assisted living facilities should have traditional multifamily building form with shallow setbacks and parking located behind the building.
 SPECIAL CONS Institutional Uses Institutional uses may be appropriate if the location does not negatively impact access, scale, and traffic of the surrounding area and should be located at major intersections of arterial and collector streets.
 The conversion of dwellings in existing residential areas for institutional uses is not appropriate.